How to make hard apple cider - An Over View of this Site

 - Brown sugar

-- Xylitol (naturally makes your cider sweeter, without making bottles explode)
+- Stevia (naturally makes your cider sweeter, without making bottles explode)

-- Pectic enzyme (will make the cider less cloudy)
+- Pectic Enzyme (1oz is $5 with free ship on Amazon.
+Will make the cider less cloudy)

-- Natural organic Apple flavoring ($11.95 from Nature's Flavors - this would do ~50 gal.
-See Links page for a free shipping code)
+- Natural organic Apple flavoring 4 oz by OliveNation on Amazon.com - this would do ~50 gal. )

-- Bottles, if you are carbonating your cider (flip top like Grolsch style beer bottles, or cap style--obviously you would also need unused bottle caps (60 for $2 at Midwest) and a capper ($12.99 Midwest) if you go with beer bottles)
+- Bottles, if you are carbonating your cider (flip top Cap like Grolsch style beer bottles), or cap style--obviously you would also need unused bottle caps (144 caps is $6 free ship from Amazon) and a capper ($16 free ship from Amazon ) if you go with beer bottles)

-- An auto siphon tool (about $10, but worth it's weight in gold)
+- Auto-Siphon tool (about $9 on Amazon, but worth it's weight in gold)

-- A bottle filler hose extension ($3 at Midwest, but saves a big mess)
+- A bottle filler hose extension ($7 on Amazon,saves a big mess)

 Ready to get started?
 Let's begin with Clean and Sterile.